akdaglilbey/powkiddy-X39-X45-X51-X70-cfw/README.md

 # Known issues:
  - First time a Favorite is added in SMP, the GUI is changing to another System/Rom selection
  - Using 2x Video filter with PCSX-Rearmed core is creating graphical glitches
+ - FPS overlay is upscaled with the core output when using Hardware upscaler.
+   - You can disable the overlay in RetroArch Settings->On-Screen Display->On-Screen Notifications->Notification Visibility-> Enable Menu-only notifications

 # Installation:
  - Copy zip content on SD-card. run.sh must be at the root of the sdcard